Our Peppermint Cookies have a candy cane crunch! Top them with peppermint buttercream and crushed candy canes, or turn them into whoopie pies!

 For cookie recipes, I like to use a combination of butter and shortening.
 The butter adds flavor, and the shortening helps the cookies rise higher and have a lighter texture.

 After mixing the butter and shortening together, cream in the granulated sugar and brown sugar.
 As you beat the mixture, the batter will become lighter in color and fluffier in texture.

 Creaming the butter and sugar adds air to the mixture, making the cookies lighter in texture.

 Step Three: Egg and Flavoring

 Beat in the egg, vanilla extract, and peppermint extract for 1-2 minutes.

 The egg adds additional leavening as well as moisture, flavor, and structure.
 The vanilla is for flavor, so I recommend using pure vanilla extract.
 Beating the egg into the creamed butter and sugar will add more air to the cookie dough.

 Combine the flour, baking soda, and salt in a separate bowl before adding it to the cookie dough.

 Step Five: Flavor and Color

-To give these peppermint cookies a little peppermint flavor and a crunchy texture, I like to add a tablespoon of crushed candy canes.
-Don’t add too many crushed candy canes though or the cookies will spread out from the melted candy canes.
+To give these peppermint cookies a little peppermint flavor and a crunchy texture, add crushed candy canes!

 If the peppermint cookie dough isn’t dark enough after mixing in the food coloring, just add a little more and mix until combined.